jonkislin/ashenstone_lorebook/src/99-2-LJ-ch2-i.md

 ### To the old man and the dinghy (The Blue Flame)

 We do the rigamaroll with the lantern.
-Into the Dinghy we go!
+Into the Dinghy with the old man we go!
+He's quaint.
+I don't remember his name.
+Sometimes old folks like him have more to them than you'd think.
+He's surprisingly strong for how utterly frail he looks.

 Coastream!
 The blue door!
 6 up the road.
 Blue Lantern.

+### At the Lighthouser's Outpost, in Coastream
 We meet Mindelrian.
 He's a lad of the Lighthouser's guild.
 The Lighthousers!
 I should've known they'd be here.
 They're everywhere in the Empire.
 Ixor (mage) was mentioned.
 Hmm.
 Curious.